 Dermatologists located in New York, NY

-IDue to the weather in New York City, you may spend most of the year covered up and inside, but that doesn’t mean you’re immune to skin cancer, the most common type of cancer in the United States.
-If you’re concerned about a lesion on your skin and would like to have it checked out, Fitzgeraldo Sanchez, MD, at Maiden Lane Medical can help.
-He trained at one of the best skin cancer centers in the country.
-Call the office or book an appointment online at the midtown Manhattan location to schedule a consultation with Dr. Sanchez.
+Due to the weather in New York City, you may spend most of the year covered up and inside, but that doesn’t mean you’re immune to skin cancer, the most common type of cancer in the United States.
+If you’re concerned about a lesion on your skin and would like to have it checked out, our expert dermatologists, at Maiden Lane Medical can help.
+They are trained at one of the best skin cancer centers in the country.
+Call the office or book an appointment online at the midtown Manhattan location to schedule a consultation with a dermatologist today.

 What is skin cancer?